L.A.’s iconic beach town has an eclectic vibe and distinctly “SoCal” food, sun and fun

 Abbot Kinney Boulevard is pleasantly absent the big name retailers, although there is an Adidas store.
 Instead you’ll find charming boutiques with a coastal vibe and an assortment of curated items.
 The Piece Collective and Urbanic are worth a visit.

-There are also art galleries scattered around the neighbourhood.
+There are also art galleries scattered around the neighborhood.